How To Change a Bike Tire

 Replace the bike tube

 After checking the tire, put one bead back on the rim.
 Leave the other side loose so you can install the new or patched tube.
 Partially inflate the new or patched tube with a little air so it will hold its round shape, and insert the valve stem into the hole in the rim.
 Then work the tube into the tire.

 Press the bike tire back over the rim, being careful not to pinch the tube.
 If it’s too tight to push the last section by hand, use the tire levers to pry the bike tire onto the bike rim.

 When the tire is completely installed, check all around on both sides to make sure the tube isn’t pinched between the tire and rim.
 To do this, push against the bead and look into the space between the tire and rim to be sure it’s clear.

 If you see a spot where the bead isn’t seated in the rim, let a little air out and work the bead into the rim with your fingers.
-Then inflate the tire to the pressure listed on the side.
-Reinstall the wheel and spin it to make sure it’s centered between the brakes and rotates freely.
-If you’ve done an emergency repair using the CO2 cartridge, you may not have enough pressure.
-When you get home or to a bike store or gas station, fill the tire.
+Then inflate the tire to the recommended tire pressure listed on the sidewall.
+Reinstall the wheel and spin it to make sure it’s centered between the brakes, established a connection with the bicycle chain (rear tire) and rotates freely.